What is the Joy of the Lord Nehemiah 8:10 Devotional

 If you’re still asking… How do I receive the joy of the Lord?

-If you haven’t asked Jesus to come into your life and save you from your sin, and you would like to know how, please read Accepting Jesus.
+If you haven’t asked Jesus to come into your life and save you from your sin and would like to know how, please read How to Be Saved.
 You’ll find the answers to your questions about salvation through Jesus in this short guide.

 Here are two Psalms that illustrate the Lord is your strength vividly…